punteroo/techsolutions-hacklab/QUICKSTART.md

 # Generate forensic logs
 npm run generate-logs

-# Start the web application
-npm run dev
 ```

 ## 5. Access the Application

+The web application is now running in Docker.
 Open your browser and navigate to:
 ```
 http://techsolutions.com.test:3000
 ```